 10. An in-road to the customer

-Whether you’re part of a startup or an established small business, investing in technology should always be on the lookout for the next big innovation – not just to stay in the game but to build the future billion-dollar business.”
+Whether your part of a startup or an established small business, investing in technology should always be on the lookout for the next significant innovation – not just to stay in the game but to build the future billion-dollar business.”
 Having a detailed tech strategy available enables a company to take a step closer to the ‘smart’ consumer.

 11. A mode of delegation

-Technology investment abets connectivity, and that enables more cost-effective and agile remote teams.
+Technology investment abets connectivity, and that enables more cost-effective and agile remote teams .
 With technology-driven outsourcing, companies can now focus on what they know best while a technology partner deals with other functions.
-Current practices can be simplified with software development, software upgradation, services, and programs that Outsourcing companies offer.
+Current practices are simplified with software development, software upgradation, services, and programs that Outsourcing companies offer.

 12. A mode of increasing employee productivity

 Enterprise software allows employees to process more information than manual methods.
-The amount of human labour in business functions can be reduced by the implementation of business technology.
-This, in turn, means that a business can avoid paying labour costs along with employee benefits.
+The amount of human labor in business functions can be reduced by the implementation of digital workplace transformation.
+This, in turn, means that a business can avoid paying labor costs along with employee benefits.

-Even the most basic business technology can have a major impact on employee performance.
-E.g. Supervisors can place employee performance appraisals on an online framework and subsequently create measurable goals to sustain the company’s objectives.
+Even the most basic business technology can have a significant impact on employee performance.
+E.g., Supervisors can place employee performance appraisals on an online framework and subsequently create measurable goals to sustain its objectives.
 Business operations can also be expanded using technology rather than employees since technology provides a better, more standardized output.

 13. A mode of collaboration and Outsourcing

-Software outsourcing or software development is one of the best means to become a smart business in the time of change.
+Software outsourcing and Enterprise Software Development is one of the best means to become a smart business in a time of change.
 Technology investment is the number one force of business transformation.
-Constantly evolving and adaptive technology transforms the way companies function.
+Continually evolving and adaptive technology transforms the way companies function.

 Businesses that hope to compete are in a constant race to develop and adopt these technologies before the business technology becomes irrelevant, lest the business slips and ends up falling by the wayside.

-Outsourcing assists companies in expert consulting to make the right decisions, match time-line and budget, lowering costs, focusing on, and completing their core business functions.
-The most commonly outsourced functions are software development, technical support, and customer service.
+Outsourcing helps companies in expert consulting make the right decisions, match time-line and budget, lower costs, focus on, and complete their core business functions.
+The most commonly outsourced operations of an enterprise digital transformation are software development, technical support, and customer service.

-According to the Deloitte Global Outsourcing Survey, 78% of business owners across the globe are satisfied with their outsourcing partners.
+According to the Deloitte Global Outsourcing Survey, 78% of business owners worldwide are satisfied with their outsourcing partners.
 57% of companies outsource to focus on business objectives

 To make things simpler, we have collated three reasons why every company should be investing in technology.